Seirdy/seirdy.one/content/meta/build-this-site.md

 #### Slow linters

+These linters use headless browsers and take several minutes to validate my whole site.

 - Axe-Core, using the CLI and a headless browser (Firefox or Chromium).

 - IBM Equal Access Checker, using the CLI and a headless Chromium.
 Runs on a patched version of the site with all instances of `content-visibility` removed from the stylesheet.
 I do this to work around [a false-positive, reported upstream](https://github.com/IBMa/equal-access/issues/1008).

 #### Testing the deployed site

-- WebHint (normally runs on every page in my sitemap)
+- WebHint (normally runs on every page in my sitemap with a headless browser.
+Abandonware but still works.)
 - Lighthouse
 - redbot